Think you're tired? This animal goes for months with only two hours of sleep a day

 Colossal leviathans, sinking with grace

-With the data in hand, Kendall-Bar studied the seals' brain waves and high-resolution movements while they were out at sea and soon a clear pattern emerged.
+With the data in hand, Kendall-Bar studied the seals' brain waves and high-resolution movements while they were out at sea.
+Soon, a clear pattern emerged.

 They'd begin their dive, and after a period of time, they'd start to nap by switching to slow wave sleep, "a time when the brain activity slows down and becomes more synchronous," she explains.